The Complete Guide to Gold Jewelry

 Have you ever wondered why some jewelry turns colors, loses its shine, or turns your skin green?
-Did you know that a lot of "gold" jewelry doesn't contain any gold at all?
 There is a lot of confusion about the different types of gold jewelry that one can buy these days.
-Some of it is good, and most of it not so good.
+Some of it is good, but most of it is not so good.
 Long story short, everything we sell here at KOZAKH is the good kind!

 We guarantee you'll love the quality of your KOZAKH jewelry!

 Gold Filled is the best alternative to fine gold.
-It is a hybrid metal that is essentially a thick layer of gold “filled” with another metal, like brass or copper.
-It has a layer of gold that is 50-100x thicker than other more commonly used metals, like gold plated and vermeil.
+It is a specially made, layered, pressure bonded metal that is essentially a thick layer of gold “filled” with another metal, like brass or copper.
+It has a layer of gold that is 50-100x thicker than gold plating and vermeil.
 Additionally, the “filling” process creates a much stronger bond between the gold and base metal, so the gold layer is very durable and will not come off for decades.

 Will my Gold Filled jewelry tarnish?